markshust/docker-magento/README.md

 #### Available Courses:

-- <a href="https://m.academy/p/setup-magento-2-development-environment-docker" target="_blank">Setup a Magento 2 Development Environment with Docker</a> (FREE!) - The easiest way to install, manage, configure & standardize Magento development environments across your team.
+- <a href="https://m.academy/courses/setup-magento-2-development-environment-docker" target="_blank">Setup a Magento 2 Development Environment with Docker</a> (FREE!) - The easiest way to install, manage, configure & standardize Magento development environments across your team.
-- <a href="https://m.academy/p/magento-2-coding-kickstart" target="_blank">Magento 2 Coding Kickstart 🚀</a> - Start to become productive in Magento 2 programming within one week with no prior experience.
+- <a href="https://m.academy/courses/magento-2-coding-kickstart" target="_blank">Magento 2 Coding Kickstart</a> - Start to become productive in Magento 2 programming within one week with no prior experience.

 ### Nexcess